Keeping wildlife as pets is controversial — and often illegal.

 Raccoons fall into the category of wildlife kept as pets.
-And it’s certainly not unprecedented.
-Fun fact: President Calvin Coolidge kept 2 raccoons named Rebecca and Reuben during his time in the White House.
+And it’s certainly not unprecedented: Even U.S. President Calvin Coolidge and his wife had 2 pet raccoons during his time in the White House.

-But raccoons are wild animals, so there are some unique challenges to having one in the house.
+But raccoons are wild animals, so there are a number of challenges to having a pet raccoon in your house.

 Raccoons can carry the worm Baylisascaris procyonis, an intestinal roundworm that humans can contract.

-“People become infected when they accidentally ingest infected soil, water or objects contaminated with raccoon feces,” warns Margi Sirois in Principles and Practice of Veterinary Technology — E-book.
-“Once ingested, the eggs hatch into larvae and travel throughout the body, affecting the organs and muscles.
-This infection can be fatal.”
+“People become infected when they accidentally ingest infected soil, water or objects contaminated with raccoon feces,” warns Margi Sirois, CVT, in Principles and Practice of Veterinary Technology.

-Other illnesses that raccoons can carry (and pass on to you and/or other pets) are:
+Other illnesses that raccoons can carry (and pass on to you or your other pets):